 Congratulations on making the exciting decision to bring a puppy or dog into your home.
-Whether your new addition will be your first dog or another in a long line of family pets and whether you’re looking for a new purebred puppy or an older rescue dog, we at the American Kennel Club hope to guide you along the process of picking the best dog for your individual personality and lifestyle.
+Whether your new addition will be your first dog or another in a long line of family pets and whether you’re looking for a new purebred puppy or an older rescue dog, we’re here to guide you along the process of picking the best dog for your individual personality and lifestyle.

 Picking a Purebred Puppy

 If you’re in the market for a purebred puppy, raised with both love and expertise from day one, you’ve come to the right place.
-You likely have a breed in mind already (but if you don’t, check out AKC’s Complete Dog Book or the breed pages).
+You likely have a breed in mind already, but there are 200 dog breeds recognized by the AKC, so you might want to expand your search.
 Still, each dog is different, so it’s necessary to do your research and pinpoint your own expectations so that you and your puppy are set up for a lifetime of success.

 - Are you an active person or more laid-back?
 (See the best dogs for active people here.)